No Need to Train Your RDB Foundation Model: Experiment Details

 \subsection{RDBLearn Setup}

 \paragraph{Encoding settings.} For instantiating JUICE, we fix the activation function $\sigma$ to be linear and choose $\mbox{agg}$ functions $\{\mbox{sum}, \mbox{mean}, \mbox{mode}, \min, \max, \mbox{std} \}$ for continuous-valued columns and $\{\mbox{counts}, \mbox{mode} \}$ for categorical columns.
 These common/intuitive selections remain unchanged across all benchmarks, datasets, and tasks reported herein.
+That being said, our preliminary testing (not shown) actually indicates that including additional aggregation functions can improve performance.
+However, we defer further exploration to future work.

 We explicitly enable date/time features encoded as temporal differences to reduce OOD effects.
 However, we have chosen to simply disable all raw text, special text, and $n$-gram features.
 Interestingly, RDBLearn still achieves SOTA foundation model performance without these, indicating that textual attributions may not be central to making good predictions on current benchmarks (certainly this is often true of tabular data more broadly).
-In the future though, we can of course easily include a pre-trained language encoder to featurize text analogous to any other column type to further boost prediction quality.
+In the future though, we can of course easily include a pre-trained language encoder to featurize text analogous to any other column type to boost prediction quality.

 \paragraph{ICL Decoder settings.} We evaluate three foundation model variants for the RDBLearn ICL-based decoding step: \begin{enumerate} \item \textbf{TabPFNv2} (checkpoint: tabpfn-v2-classification/regression-finetuned-zk73skhh);